 Unfortunately, my Skipper is not her most attractive when

-equalize the battery in the dinghy with yours aboard the boat.
-Next we
+equalize the battery in the dinghy with my battery bank aboard the boat.
+Next

 need to think about batteries themselves.
-I've gone with an inexpensive
+I have gone with an inexpensive

 $30 lawn mower battery from Wal-mart (the better of the two they offer)